Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

 \subsubsection{Re-Defamiliarization through Live Reconfiguration}

-To reinvigorate the experience at these junctures, the OJ employed real-time reconfiguration of the virtual environment – essentially making the familiar strange again so that exploration could restart.
+To reinvigorate the experience at these junctures, the OJs employed real-time reconfiguration of the virtual environment---essentially making the familiar strange again so that exploration could restart.
 This process often involved tweaking the parameters of the active MRO or layering in new sensory elements, all without pausing the session.
-The OJ might, for example, increase the background music tempo, introduce a different audio filter, or adjust the "digital physics" of an object (such as its weight, elasticity, or force settings); on occasion, the OJ would even swap one MRO for another entirely.
+The OJs might, for example, increase the background music tempo, introduce a different audio filter, or adjust the \emph{``digital physics''} of an object (such as its weight, elasticity, or force settings); on occasion, the OJs would even swap one MRO for another entirely.
 These live changes were typically subtle yet unmistakable to participants, who almost invariably responded with renewed curiosity and movement.
+As OJ1 explained regarding the Rope MRO, \emph{``I adjust the rope's weight and lift the tempo, which expanded participants' steps as they react at a quicker and quicker pace.''}

-Beyond adjusting parameters like rope weight mentioned earlier, the OJ could implement a variety of additional changes.
-In another example, in the Spring, two participants, P7 and P8 found a small-amplitude bouncing see-saw pattern.
-When they seemed to be quite accustomed and slowing down in motion, the OJ subsequently increased the spring's sensitivity to distance, removed the low-frequency filter from their average height, and re-linked it exclusively to one participant's height.
+Beyond adjusting parameters like rope weight mentioned earlier, the OJs could implement a variety of additional changes.
+In another example, two participants (P7 and P8) interacting with the Spring MRO settled into a small-amplitude bouncing see-saw pattern.
+When they seemed to be quite accustomed and slowing down in motion, OJ1 subsequently increased the spring's sensitivity to distance, removed the Low-Frequency Oscillator (LFO) rate filter from their average height, and re-linked it exclusively to one participant's height.
 This perturbation disrupted their previously stable bouncing sensation—for P7, horizontal movement feedback became more pronounced while height changes produced no feedback; for P8, she discovered her squatting movements triggered louder, more varied sound feedback.
 This led them to experiment with different movements.
 After a moment of confusion, they formed a new pattern of interaction, with P8 squatting in the center and P7 circling around her, alternating between coming closer and moving farther away.